 There will be ample port-a-potties & restrooms available throughout the festival.
 Please refer to the Festival Map for exact locations.

-MARTA just announced a new route through Grant Park, route 832, which is a good option for getting here.
-Of course, you can also walk, rideshare, carpool, ride your bike and park it at the Atlanta Bicycle Coalition's Bike Valet, ride a Relay Bike, or ride an electric scooter!
-Don't ride your horse because there is no place to hitch it while you enjoy the festival, and pets are not allowed.
-If you do choose to drive, limited parking options will include the Cherokee lot (free) and Parkside Elementary (paid).
+MARTA Route 9 and MARTA Route 832, are good options for getting here.
+Of course, you can also walk, rideshare, carpool, ride your bike, ride a Relay Bike, or ride an electric scooter!
+Don’t ride your horse because there is no place to hitch it while you enjoy the festival, and pets are not allowed.